Kyrie Irving Fits Celtics’ ‘Timeline’ To Win Now, Establish Long-Term Success

-The Boston Celtics are three months removed from being defeated by the Cleveland Cavaliers in the Eastern Conference finals, but that five-game series loss apparently made Celtics president of basketball operations Danny Ainge change his plan.
+The Boston Celtics are three months removed from being defeated by the Cleveland Cavaliers in the Eastern Conference finals, but that five-game series loss apparently made C’s president of basketball operations Danny Ainge change his plan.

 Ainge put another finishing touch on his rebuilding plan Tuesday when he acquired Kyrie Irving from the Cavs in exchange for Isaiah Thomas, Jae Crowder, Ante Zizic and the Brooklyn Nets’ first-round pick in 2018.